|

 Sciences (C.W.I.) in Amsterdam, the Royal

-Kyoto University and Washington University in St. Louis, Mo.
+Kyoto University, Washington University in St. Louis, Mo. and more recently

 He has been contributing to Systems and Control theory mostly in the